DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

    - **LinkedIn:** https://www.linkedin.com/in/daniel-giedraitis

    ### Education
-   - Bachelor of Science in Software Development in South East Technological University
+   - Bachelor of Science in Software Development, [South East Technological University](https://www.setu.ie/)

    ### Experience
    - Internship at The Department of Agriculture, Food & the Marine from March 2023 to August 2023